KarkiBindu/.NET-basics/README.md

     - Assemblies installed in GAC can be shared by multiple applications without referencing (copying locally) it
     - Only add assembly to GAC if it is shared by other applications
     - These assemblies will not be copied when trying to copy the project to another machine
+    - There are two GAC location : </br> 1.
+C:\Windows\assembly for .NET2.0-3.5 </br> 2.
+C:\Windows\Microsoft.NET\assembly for .NET 4 and above
+    - Assembly can be installed in GAC in two ways: </br> 1.
+Drag and drop </br> 2.
+Use GacUtil.exe (GAC utility tool)
+    - Assemblies with same name and same public keytoken can be together and perform together with different version number
+    - To install using GAC open VS command prompt and navigate to assembly location and enter `gacutil -i fullassemblypathname`
+    - To uninstall using GAC eneter `gacutil -u AssemblyName`, no extension required
+    - To uninstall specific assembly using GAC `gacutil -u AssemblyName,version = versionnmber,publickeytoken = value`

 <b>Reference</b> :
 1. "Assemblies In .NET".
 Docs.Microsoft.Com, 08/15/2019, https://docs.microsoft.com/en-us/dotnet/standard/assembly/.